bachbaongan/Project/SQL/CPA/README.md

-# Project: Customers and Products Analysis Using SQL
+# 🚗 Customers and Products Analysis Using SQL

 In this project, I will be conducting data analysis on a scale model car database to extract key performance indicators (KPIs) to make smarter decisions, by answering **THREE questions**: